Refugee care (M35)

 Who is this course for?

-This course is for you if you work with or want to work with asylum seeking/refugee people in a different capacity.
+This course is for you if you work with or want to work with asylum seeking, refugee and/or forcibly displaced people in a different capacity.
 You may be a:

 Course details